The Expendables (American band): Moment EP and Gone Raw (2017–2021)

-On May 5, 2017, the band released their first EP, Moment, on Ineffable Records, who the band currently signed with.
+On May 5, 2017, the band released their first EP, Moment, on Ineffable Records, to whom the band is currently signed with.
 The album shows the band moving in different musical directions by collaborating with popular reggae artists like Eric Rachmany of Rebelution and Micah Pueschel of Iration.
 It includes the hit single "I Won't Give Up", featuring HIRIE.
-The album debuted at #1 on the Billboard Top Reggae Albums chart.
+The album debuted at No. 1 on the Billboard Top Reggae Albums chart.
 The EP was mixed by top reggae producer Danny Kalb.

-The Expendables released their second acoustic album, Gone Raw on December 6, 2019.
+The Expendables released their second acoustic album, Gone Raw, on December 6, 2019.

-They also released their first live album titled, Live From Hollywood on September 18, 2020.
-The session was recorded live at The Roxy on November 17, 2017, that the band wanted to put out new material during the COVID-19 pandemic.
+They released their first live album, titled Live From Hollywood, on September 18, 2020, as the band wanted to put out new material during the COVID-19 pandemic.
+The session was recorded live at The Roxy on November 17, 2017.

-The Expendables also recorded a single, "You're Right Here", which released on December 11, 2020.
-The music video which featured the band live in the studio with cameos of popular American reggae band members singing along.
+The Expendables recorded a single, "You're Right Here", which released on December 11, 2020.
+The music video featured the band live in the studio with cameos of popular American reggae band members singing along.
 The video was dedicated to "all the fans, bands, and crew members, and everyone in the industry affected by the 2020 COVID shutdown who work tirelessly to make live music possible."

 Pleasure Point album (2023)

-In February 2023, singer Geoff Weers recorded and digitally released two solo singles; "Let's Make Music" and "Yearn to Burn" featuring Kash'd Out.
+In February 2023, singer Geoff Weers recorded and digitally released two solo singles: "Let's Make Music" and "Yearn to Burn" featuring Kash'd Out.

-On May 3, 2023, The Expendables announced on their social media pages, that their new album, called Pleasure Point is coming out June 23.
+On May 3, 2023, the Expendables announced on their social media pages that their new album, called Pleasure Point, was planned to be released on June 23.

 Tours

 The Expendables average 125–150 shows a year, including international countries like Germany and Guam.
 They have toured with such acts as 311, Pepper, Slightly Stoopid, Kottonmouth Kings, Less Than Jake, G. Love & Special Sauce, and Reel Big Fish.
 The band is signed to the record label Stoopid Records, which is owned by Slightly Stoopid.

 They have funded their own headlining tours across the country as well.
-They also headlined the Ladera Skateboards Winter Blackout 2012 Tour along with Fortunate Youth, MTHDS & The Roots.
+They also headlined the Ladera Skateboards Winter Blackout 2012 Tour along with Fortunate Youth, MTHDS, and The Roots.

-In 2021, The Expendables got back to touring in the summer with their first tour since the COVID-19 pandemic on the west coast.
+In 2021, the Expendables returned to touring in the summer with their first tour since the COVID-19 pandemic on the west coast.

-Starting on September 26, 2021, The Expendables co-headlined a Fall tour with Ballyhoo!, presenting what they call "The ExpendaHoo!
-2021 Tour", which included opening band, Tunnel Vision.
+Starting on September 26, 2021, the Expendables co-headlined a fall tour with Ballyhoo! titled "The ExpendaHoo!
+2021 Tour", which included opening band Tunnel Vision.
 They collaborated with Ballyhoo! on their 2011 single "Walk Away", creating a remixed version with both Howie Spangler and Geoff Weers on vocals.
 The band also covered Ballyhoo!'s "Social Drinker" single.
-Then Ballyhoo! covered The Expendables 2007 single, "Down Down Down".
+Then, Ballyhoo! covered the Expendables' 2007 single, "Down Down Down".
 Both bands digitally released these songs during the tour.